 Percocet Abuse and Addiction

-Percocet is a strong pain reliever often prescribed for intense, short-term pain felt after surgery or trauma.
+Percocet is a strong pain reliever most often prescribed for intense, short-term pain felt after surgery or trauma, but it is also sometimes used for patients with severe chronic pain.
 Percocet is often seen as a safer way to get high because it is legal to purchase (it is available with a prescription).
-It also runs a lower risk of addiction than other opiates, such as OxyContin, heroin or morphine.

 However, Percocet is still widely abused for its narcotic effect.
 A high enough dose can result in a sense of euphoria similar to that experienced by heroin users.
 Abuse of Percocet can lead to addiction to Percocet or to something harder.